9 Ways To Say I Love You in Gaelic

 Pronounced: Air Me-an Lat Sool Aw-mach Lum?

-This translates to “Would you like to go out with me?”
-Despite the fact that this phrase literally means “would you like to walk out with me”, it remains a highly popular choice among amorous teens heading off to the Irish College for the Summer!
+This phrase translates to “Would you like to go out with me?”
+Although it literally means “Would you like to walk out with me,” it remains a highly popular choice among amorous teens heading off to the Irish College for the summer.
+Interestingly, this phrase, with its charming and slightly old-fashioned wording, still resonates with young people, making it a timeless expression of affection.

 GRÁ, DÍLSEACHT, CAIRDEAS